 #10: Burnaby Village Museum Heritage Christmas

-Enjoy old-fashioned fun at the Burnaby Village Museum this holiday season!
+Enjoy old-fashioned family Christmas activities at the Burnaby Village Museum!
 There’s special entertainment, vintage-themed displays, and spectacular lights.
 At the bandstand, visitors can create their own magical holiday show with lights that change colours to sound.
 Drop by the website for complete schedule and details.

 Cost: Gate admission is FREE and carousel rides cost $2.65 each.